dazer-chen/detnet/README.md

 Different components of BwResv queue disc are

 ```
-Flow Table
+1) Flow Table
-Active flows list for detnet flows
+2) Active flows list for detnet flows
-Active flows list for other flows
+3) Active flows list for other flows
-Priority for detnet flows to accept packets upto their bandwidth reservation limit
+4) Priority for detnet flows to accept packets upto their bandwidth reservation limit
-Calculate remaining bandwidth after serving all detnet flows and then serve other flows fairly.
+5) Bandwidth reservation and allocation algorithm

 ```